-Placement Name: VA San Diego Healthcare System - Neuropsychological Assessment Unit Supervisor(s): Mark W. Bondi, PhD, ABPP-CN, Lisa Delano-Wood, PhD, Amy J. Jak, PhD Address(es): Psychology Service 116B, VA San Diego Healthcare System, 3350 La Jolla Village Drive, San Diego CA 92161 Phone number(s): 858-642-3742 Email(s): mbondi@ucsd.edu, Idelano@ucsd.edu, ajak@ucsd.edu Type of placement: VA San Diego Healthcare System - outpatient clinic Client type (i.e., general age range of clients, please include racial and ethnic diversity of clients if known): Veterans with suspected neurologic, psychiatric, and/or general medical conditions Description of clinical & training experiences available for students: Students learn standardized neuropsychological assessment procedures and conduct comprehensive neuropsychological assessments of patients, including chart review, clinical interview, test administration and scoring, interpretation and report writing, and patient and family feedback.
+Placement Name: VA San Diego Healthcare System - Neuropsychological Assessment Unit Supervisor(s): Katherine Bangen, PhD, ABPP-CN, Lisa Delano-Wood, PhD, Amy J. Jak, PhD Address(es): Psychology Service 116B, VA San Diego Healthcare System, 3350 La Jolla Village Drive, San Diego CA 92161 Phone number(s): 858-642-3742 Email(s): Kbangen@ucs.edu, Idelano@ucsd.edu, ajak@ucsd.edu Type of placement: VA San Diego Healthcare System - outpatient clinic Client type (i.e., general age range of clients, please include racial and ethnic diversity of clients if known): Veterans with suspected neurologic, psychiatric, and/or general medical conditions Description of clinical & training experiences available for students: Students learn standardized neuropsychological assessment procedures and conduct comprehensive neuropsychological assessments of patients, including chart review, clinical interview, test administration and scoring, interpretation and report writing, and patient and family feedback.
 Students may also obtain some experience interacting with treatment and rehabilitation teams to integrate the results of the neuropsychological assessments.
-Because of the COVID-19 pandemic we offered tele-neuropsychological assessment services throughout the 2020-21 training year, and we have continued to provide tele- neuropsychology as well as in-person and hybrid neuropsychological assessment services and will follow the VA hospital's guidance during this upcoming 2023-24 training year.
+We provide training in tele- neuropsychology as well as in-person and hybrid neuropsychological assessment services.
+Subject to change: Jak - Mondays or Tuesdays, Bangen - Wednesdays, Delano-Wood - Fridays

+yes

-Please indicate if there are opportunities for students to completes assessment/testing with integrated reports: yes Opportunities for students to provide clinical services in languages other than English: If yes, please indicate language: Not at this time Clinical Supervision (please describe the supervision that will be provided to the JDP student) Practicum students will have individual and group supervision from all clinical supervisors on a rotating basis.
+Not at this time

+Practicum students will have individual and group supervision from all clinical supervisors on a rotating basis.
 Cases are presented and discussed at group supervision so that all trainees learn from all cases.
 Opportunities for tiered supervision with interns and postdoctoral fellows are also embedded into the clinic structure.

-Supervision or training in issues of inclusion, diversity, equity, and access: Training in the NPU includes consideration of appropriate tests and norms or the limitations of the materials used.
+Training in the NPU includes consideration of appropriate tests and norms or the limitations of the materials used.
 Trainees are also invited to attend the weekly Clinical Neuropsychology Seminar (CNS), in which every talk addresses aspects of IDEA and approximately one talk per month has a direct focus on diversity (CNS Diversity Series).

+Unlimited

+This practicum is typically open to 4th year students; exceptions considered on an individual basis; completion of Proseminar series in Neuropsychology and MBB courses

+10 hours / week

+One year

+July 1

-Number of students Unlimited Student experience necessary: This practicum is typically open to 4th year students; exceptions considered on an individual basis; completion of Proseminar series in Neuropsychology and MBB courses Time commitment: 10 hours / week Practicum length: One year Start date: July 1 Limiting factors such as days and times students must be available, specific meetings that need to be attended etc is applicable: Tuesday (2-4 pm) and Thursday (1:30-3 pm) group supervision sessions; Clinical Neuropsychology Seminar meets Tuesday afternoons from 4-5 pm (starting in the Fall until the end of the training year) Please provide information about parking at your practicum site (e.g., is there reserved parking, is there a cost for parking etc).
+Tuesday (2-4 pm) and Thursday (1:30-3 pm) group supervision sessions; Clinical Neuropsychology Seminar meets Tuesday afternoons from 4-5 pm (starting in the Fall until the end of the training year)

+Please provide information about parking at your practicum site (e.g., is there reserved parking, is there a cost for parking etc).
 Free offsite parking (with shuttle) is available as is onsite parking after 2 p.m.
-Additional onsite parking is projected to be available in late 2023 upon completion of the parking structure Other issues, if applicable: Attendance at mandatory training sessions is critically important during first two weeks of July Date description revised: 3/7/23
+Other issues, if applicable: Attendance at mandatory training sessions is critically important during first two weeks of July Date description revised: 3/29/24